debrawolford/treat-your-pup/README.md

 3. When selecting Twitter icon it directs to twitter.com in a new tab.

 - Order Meals:
-1. Clicked on "See Meals"
+1. Clicked on "See Meals".
 2. Clicked on any order button on the page.
 3. Confirmed that "Sorry! " message pops up when trying to order.
 4. Repeated for all "Order" buttons on the page.